-The UMaine College of Education and Human Development also offers a Certificate of Advanced Study program that is individually planned by the student and his or her advisor.
-A minimum of 30 semester hours past a master’s degree is required to earn the C.A.S.
-Candidates must complete a minimum of 12 semester hours in professional education coursework at the 500 and/or 600-level at the University of Maine.
-A master’s degree in the C.A.S. subject matter is required for admission.
+The UMaine College of Education and Human Development also offers an Education Specialist (Ed.S.) program that is individually planned by the student and his or her advisor.
+A minimum of 30 semester hours past a master’s degree is required to earn the Ed.S.
+Candidates must complete a minimum of 15 semester hours or 50% of professional education coursework at the 500 and/or 600-level at the University of Maine.
+A master’s degree in the Ed.S. subject matter is required for admission.

-Prospective students are encouraged to submit their application to the University of Maine Graduate School by Dec.
-1 in order to receive priority consideration for assistantship positions.
+The application deadline for the M.Ed. is April 1 for fall enrollment.
+Those seeking graduate assistantships should apply to the University of Maine Graduate School no later than Jan.
+1 to receive priority consideration.
+Applications received after Jan.
+1 may also be eligible for available GA positions.
 Assistantships are available for full-time students, and assistantship applications are built in to the overall application process.
 Higher education faculty and staff work closely with departments across the UMaine campus to offer a variety of assistantship opportunities.
-Admitted students will be invited to participate in the HED Hello campus visit event (February 25-26, 2018) to interview for Graduate Assistant positions.
 Details will be provided upon admission to the program.

 - UMaine Graduate School application

 - Three letters of recommendation

 - At least one letter of recommendation from a faculty member

 - Scholarly writing sample, 3-5 pages, uploaded with Graduate School application